 *Named a best short story collection of the year by The Chicago Review of Books, Electric Lit, Our Culture Magazine, and Largehearted Boy*

-LGBTQ+ book of the year by them*
+*Named a best LGBTQ+ book of the year by them*

 A hopeful, speculative short story collection about how humanity grapples in a world transformed by climate change